Intro to Astra Control Service

-Astra uses Trident to provision persistent volumes for your apps.
+Astra Control Service uses Trident to provision persistent volumes for your apps.

 At this point, you can add apps to your cluster.
 Persistent volumes will be provisioned on the new default storage class.

-You then use Astra to manage these apps, and start creating snapshots, backups, and clones.
+You then use Astra Control Service to manage these apps, and start creating snapshots, backups, and clones.

-Note that Astra continually watches your compute for state changes, so it’s aware of any new apps that you add along the way.
+Note that Astra Control Service continually watches your compute for state changes, so it’s aware of any new apps that you add along the way.

-There are two types of costs associated with using Astra: charges from NetApp for the Astra service and charges from your cloud provider for persistent volumes and object storage.
+There are two types of costs associated with using Astra Control Service: charges from NetApp for the Astra Control Service and charges from your cloud provider for persistent volumes and object storage.